 Rhox shook aer head.
 Ae did not want to think whose mother—or, stars forbid, grandmother—it could be.
 Or what ae would do if ae found out it was aer mother.
 Or grandmother.
 Jump in a volcano, probably.

 So, to save anyone else from such a fate, ae got to work directing the crabs to erase that message.
-It would give aer plenty of time to figure out how ae would word their own message as well.
+It would give aer plenty of time to figure out how ae would word aer own message as well.

 🐉 🐉 🐉